bengrunfeld/study-notes/unix_in_depth.md

 C is the standard language of UNIX systems – the kernal and all user programs are written in C.

+##Standard Input and Output: VIS

+Many programs read only 1 input and write only 1 output.

+`vis` copies its standard input to its standard output, except that it makes all non-printing characters visible by printing them as \nnn. where nnn is the octal value of the character.

+Great for detecting strange characters that may have crept into files.

+To scan multiple files:

+	cat file1 file2 | vis

+`vis` was meant for non-text files.

+The simplest input and output routines are called `getchar` and `putchar`.
+Each call to `getchar` gets the next character from the standard input, which may be a file or a pipe or the terminal (default) – the program doesn't know which.

+Similarly, `putchar(a)` puts the character `a` on the standard output, which is also the terminal by default.

+The function `printf` does output format conversion.
+Calls to `printf` and `putchar`can be intermixed in any order.

+There is a corresponding function `scanf` for input format conversion - it will read the standard input and break it up into strings, numbers, etc, as desired.
+Calls to `scanf` and `getchar` can also be intermixed in any order.

+-

 #PROBLEMS